ProgrammerAL/Presentations-2025/orlando-code-camp-2025/presentation.md

 # Why are we here?

-- Discuss features of C#/.NET to enforce code quality
-  - Setup a Pit of Success
+- Discuss a C# Pit of Success
+  - Enforce code quality
 - Present ***Recommendations***
-- All Free
   - Please limit your yelling
+- All Free*

 ---